 Normal mode offers the greatest flexibility for making model adjustments and displaying results, but it runs the slowest.

-Rapid Accelerator mode runs the fastest, but this mode does not support the debugger or profiler, and works only with those models for which C code or MEX file is available for all of the blocks in the model.
+Rapid accelerator mode runs the fastest, but this mode does not support the debugging utilities or the Simulink® Profiler, and works only with those models for which C code or MEX file is available for all of the blocks in the model.

 for i=1:100 sim(model); % executes in less than one second in Normal mode end